QwikDev/astro/README.md

 });
 ```

-It can be consumed in our `index.astro` page like so:
+It can be consumed in an `index.astro` page like so:

 ```astro
     ---